 You'll notice that the Bank 1 Sensor 1 oxygen sensor has 4 wires coming from it (or going to it -depending on if the glass is half full or half empty).

 These four wires have a very specific job to do.
-The two that we're gonna' be concerned with are the one for circuits C and D.
+The two that we're gonna' be concerned with are the one for circuits D and E.

 To get into more specifics, if you take a close look at the oxygen sensor connectors (engine wiring harness connector and the O2 sensor connector), you'll see that four letters are embossed on both of them.

-These four letters are A, B, C, and the letter D. These are the letters that you'll need to test the rear oxygen sensor with the instructions in this tutorial.
+These four letters are A, B, C, D and the letter E. These are the letters that you'll need to test the rear oxygen sensor with the instructions in this tutorial.

 You can still identify the wires to be tested with the letters embossed on the O2 sensor connector.